Edu Manzano: Acting career

 In June 2017, Manzano returned to GMA Network to appear in Celebrity Bluff as a Master Bluffer.

-In 2018, he also returned to ABS-CBN for his role in FPJ's Ang Probinsyano.
+In 2018, he returned to ABS-CBN for a role in FPJ's Ang Probinsyano.

-In January 2020, Edu is now officially a celebrity inductee winner for Eastwood City Walk Of Fame 2020 for contributions as a presenter, actor, comedian, endorser, and politician.

 Sporting career

-Aside from acting and political career, Manzano was also appointed as the executive vice-president of the Philippine Amateur Judo Association and the executive board member of the Philippine Olympic Committee.
+Aside from acting and political career, Manzano was once appointed as the executive vice-president of the Philippine Amateur Judo Association, and as an executive board member of the Philippine Olympic Committee.

 Political career

-Manzano entered politics in 1998 when he ran for Vice-Mayor of Makati.
+Manzano entered politics in 1998 when he ran for Vice Mayor of Makati as a Liberal.
 He garnered a majority of votes in the election, but his proclamation was suspended due to a case filed which alleged that he was not a Filipino citizen because he was born in the United States.
 The Supreme Court (Mercado v.
 Manzano) eventually ruled that he was indeed a Filipino citizen, clearing the way for his proclamation as Vice-Mayor.
 Following a three-year term, he lost his bid for campaign for Mayor of Makati in 2001 to Jejomar Binay.

 In February 2004, Manzano became the first chairman of the Optical Media Board (OMB), a government agency tasked with combating optical media piracy.
 He resigned from the position in August 2009.

-Manzano ran as the Lakas–Kampi's candidate for Vice-President in the May 2010 election as the running mate of presidential candidate Gilbert Teodoro.
+Manzano ran as the Lakas–Kampi's candidate for Vice-president in the May 2010 election as the running mate of presidential candidate Gilbert Teodoro.
 He lost again to Makati Mayor Jejomar Binay, placing fifth.
-Manzano is the co-founder of the non-profit advocacy organization called Ako Mismo.

-In 2016, Manzano ran in the Senate, as he was part of Partido Galing at Puso coalition of presidential candidate Senator Grace Poe.
-He lost, finishing 21st overall in the COMELEC's partial and official senatorial tally.
+In 2016, Manzano ran for a seat in the Senate, as part of the Partido Galing at Puso coalition of presidential candidate Senator Grace Poe.
+He lost, finishing 21st overall.

 In 2019, Manzano ran for Representative of San Juan under the Pwersa ng Masang Pilipino.
-However, he was disqualified and lost to incumbent representative Ronaldo Zamora.
+However, he was disqualified by the COMELEC due to concerns regarding his citizenship.

+In 2022, Manzano supported Leni Robredo's campaign and some of its senatorial slate members, but blasted his former rival Jejomar Binay, who was also a member of the slate, and supported his friend and former running-mate Gilbert Teodoro's senatorial campaign.